award

 The Impact of Brainstem Injuries

 Injuries to any part of the brainstem can have severe and life-altering consequences.
 Common effects of brainstem damage include difficulty speaking, breathing, and performing basic reflexive actions.
 In extreme cases, such injuries may lead to significant impairments or even life-threatening conditions.
-For example, damage to the medulla oblongata may disrupt involuntary actions like breathing, while an injured midbrain can affect hearing and temperature regulation.
+For example, damage to the medulla oblongata may disrupt involuntary functions such as breathing, while an injury to the midbrain can affect hearing and temperature regulation.

 What Causes Brainstem Injuries?

-One of the most popular causes of brainstem injuries are motorcycle accidents.
-Motorcycle accidents end up with plaintiff incurring severe injuries when compared to car accidents.
+One of the most common causes of brainstem injuries is motorcycle accidents.
+In motorcycle accidents, the plaintiff is more likely to sustain severe injuries than in car accidents.
 Motorcycles don’t have that safety buffer that cars usually do.
-Because of the abrupt and strong impact of a car onto a motorcycle during a collision, the motorcycle driver could be pushed off the bike and towards the ground.
-This extreme abrupt motion could result in brainstem injuries.
-If you have been injured while riding on your motorcycle, contact our experienced team of attorneys to better pursue those claims for you.
+Because of the abrupt, high-impact collision between a car and a motorcycle, the motorcycle driver could be pushed off the bike and towards the ground.
+This extreme, abrupt motion could result in brainstem injuries.
+If you have been injured while riding on your motorcycle, contact our team of attorneys to pursue those claims for you.
 California motorists are required to wear a helmet at all times to prevent serious head injuries.
 According to the National Highway Traffic Safety Administration, wearing a helmet decreases your chances of a traumatic brain injury by 30%.
-Visit our page on motorcycle accidents for more information on.
+Visit our page on motorcycle accidents for more information.

 Other causes for brainstem injuries include: